 • Pseudomonas aeruginosa

 Bacteria to be no less than 2 log10 reductions from the initial count at 14 days and no increase from the 14-day count at 28 days.

 All log10 reductions for all samples tested were 3 or greater for all microorganisms at day 14 and day 28, except for sample E with a glycolic acid concentration of 4% at pH 3.5, which had a 2 log10 reduction at day 14 for A. brasiliensis.
 This result is still within the passing criteria for USP <51> and log10 reduction for this sample was 3 at day 28 for A. brasiliensis.

-Results show that at the pH and concentrations tested, Glypure™ acted as a preservative in the cosmetic formulation by providing kill efficacy and maintaining limited growth in the tested samples.
+Results show that at the pH and concentrations tested, Glypure™ acted as a preservative in the cosmetic formulation by providing bactericidal activity, kill efficacy, and maintaining limited growth in the tested samples.
 This opens the possibility of reducing or removing preservative substrates from Glypure™ formulations when used at 1% or higher depending on the formulation type.

-Contact us to learn more or if you have any questions regarding Glypure™ antimicrobial properties.
+Contact us to learn more or if you have any questions regarding Glypure™ antibacterial activity and antimicrobial properties.